A-Z of Student Services

 For a complete listing, click here.

-This new fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as a large room in the former theater for fitness classes such as zumba and yoga.
+This fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as a large room in the former theater for fitness classes such as Zumba and Yoga.
+The new Westside Colonial Fitness Zone in Pinney Hall, with similar equipment, opened for fall 2017.
 The facilities, including locker rooms, are open to current students, faculty and staff.
 Hours are posted on the web at wcsu.edu/recreation.

 Office of University Events